MrMasterbay/proxmox-security-hardening/README.md

 - **What it does**: Automatically logs out inactive shell sessions after 15 minutes
 - **Why it matters**: Prevents forgotten open terminals from being a security risk
 - **Proxmox Impact**: Only interactive SSH sessions affected - NOT cluster communication, migrations, backups, or cron jobs

+### CIS 6.1 - System File Permissions
+- **What it does**: Sets correct permissions on critical system files (/etc/passwd, /etc/shadow, /etc/group, /etc/gshadow)
+- **Why it matters**: Prevents unauthorized access to password hashes and user/group information that could enable privilege escalation attacks
+- **Proxmox Impact**: NO impact - standard Linux filesystem hardening, does not affect Proxmox operations

 ---